Rob--W/grab-to-pan.js/README.md

 # Grab-to-pan.js

-A slim library with one purpose: An easy way to pan elements.
+A slim library with one purpose: An easy way to pan elements, i.e. change the scrolling offset of a container by moving the mouse while the mouse button is pressed.
 To see an example, check out [this demo](http://rob--w.github.io/grab-to-pan.js/demo.html):

 ```javascript